ZXShady/zxshady.github.io/ufcs.md

 So I needed  for when I have `-fufcs=extensions` to allow `this` qualifier on normal functions

 ```cpp
 // error: an explicit object parameter cannot appear in a non-member function
 void foo(this C&);
 ```

-This was simple enough to implement I had to go into the parser and just put an if check that silences this when using extensions mode. but first I needed to know where this error is emitted so I went ahead and copied the error message and searched and found that the error `DiagID` is `err_explicit_object_parameter_nonmember` in `Basic/DiagnosticSemaKinds.td` so I went again and searched for this and found the file `SemaType.cpp` so I went ahead and put a simple if check to not emit it. now that was simple.
+This was simple enough to implement I had to go into the parser and just put an if check that silences this error when using extensions mode. but first I needed to know where this error is emitted so I went ahead and copied the error message and searched and found that the error `DiagID` is `err_explicit_object_parameter_nonmember` in `Basic/DiagnosticSemaKinds.td` so I went again and searched for this and found the file `SemaType.cpp` so I went ahead and put a simple if check to not emit it. now that was simple.

 3. Sema

 Now to the fun part actually implementing UFCS.

 This is where things go from nice to welcome to hell.
-I had an insane amount of crashes while doing this part that drove me insane along with the insane compilation times that drove me even crazier eveyr little change took like 40 seconds to do.
+I had an insane amount of crashes while doing this part that drove me insane along with the insane compilation times that drove me even crazier every little change took like 40 seconds to do.

-The strat is
+The strategy is

 - Try normal member lookup `a.foo(args...)`
 - If that fails (or is inaccessible), try UFCS: which does